aptonic/dropzone4-actions/README.md

 # Dropzone 3 Actions

 This repository contains a bunch of add-on actions that work with Dropzone 3.
-To install them you can clone this repository and double click on bundles to add them.
+You can fast install most of these actions from a [list of featured](http://aptonic.com/dropzone3/actions) actions on our website [here](http://aptonic.com/dropzone3/actions) or alternatively you can clone this repository and double click on bundles to add them.

 This repository works in conjunction with the [dropzone3-actions-zipped](https://github.com/aptonic/dropzone3-actions-zipped) repository which contains zipped versions of these actions (auto updated nightly).
 The zipped versions are better if you want to download only specific actions or need to provide a link to an action.
+The API documentation for Dropzone 3 is provided below.

 ---